BMW R75: Soviet Union and China

 In 1940 People's Commissariat of Defense of the Soviet Union acknowledged the lag in motorized vehicles and decided to choose a foreign platform to build upon.
 In 1941 a factory was built which is known today as IMZ-Ural with Nikolai Serdyukov as its head constructor because he was doing an internship in BMW factories in Munich, Spandau and Eisenach from 1935 till 1940 and worked his way up to a plant foreman.
 His experience there was a key point in choosing R71 as a main platform for a future M-72.

 A Chinese variant of the M-72, the Yangtze River 750, went into production in 1957.

 United States

-The success and reliability of the shaft-driven R75 during the war led to the US Army requesting that Harley-Davidson produce a similar shaft-driven motorcycle for American troops.
-This led to Harley producing their first ever shaft-driven model, the Harley-Davidson XA, which was a near duplicate of the R75 without sidecar.
+The success and reliability of the shaft-driven R71 and R75 during the war led to the US Army requesting that Harley-Davidson produce a similar shaft-driven motorcycle for American troops.
+This led to Harley producing their first ever shaft-driven model, the Harley-Davidson XA, which was a near duplicate of the flathead R71.